-Perhaps more than even the Negroni, the Boulevardier is an elegant trifecta of flavors, balancing bittersweet liqueurs, botanical vermouth and the warm spices of whiskey.
+Perhaps more than even the Negroni, the Boulevardier is an elegant trifecta of flavors, balancing bittersweet liqueurs, botanical vermouth and the warm spice of whiskey.
 The Embarcadero is a San Franciscan take on the Boulevardier, though it comes by way of Claire Sprouse, the founder of New York City’s all-day cafe and bar Hunky Dory.
 Sprouse is also an award-winning bartender with accolades from Tales of the Cocktail and Food & Wine.

 Sprouse uses Lo-Fi amaro and vermouth in the Embarcadero.
 The label, based in the Bay Area, produces two vermouths and an amaro, and was developed in part by Sprouse herself.
-The base of each bottle is a wine made with exclusively Californian grapes, much of it from Napa.
+The base of each bottle is a wine made with exclusively Californian grapes, much of them from Napa.

-- 1 ounce Lo-Fi Gentian Amaro
+1 ounce Lo-Fi gentian amaro

-- 1 ounce Lo-Fi Sweet Vermouth
+1 ounce Lo-Fi sweet vermouth

-- Garnish: lemon twist
+Garnish: lemon twist

 Garnish with a lemon twist.